n-kamata/ObjectDetection/README.md

 To check the detail, I also share figures in Tensorboard.

 This figure shows that mAP result.
-This process was executed in workspace which Udacity provided and I wasn't able to plot mAP curve.
-[Issue report](https://knowledge.udacity.com/questions/802296)

 <img src="https://github.com/n-kamata/ObjectDetection/blob/master/images/ex3_precision.png" width="800">